mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 _By [Riccardo Cardin](https://github.com/rcardin)_

 In the article [Kotlin Coroutines—A Comprehensive Introduction](https://blog.rockthejvm.com/kotlin-coroutines-101/), we saw how to use Kotlin coroutines to write asynchronous code in a more natural and readable way.
-This article will focus on another important concept in Kotlin coroutines: Kotlin flows.
-Flows are a type of data structure you didn't know, but once you know them, you can't live without them.
+This article will focus on another crucial concept in Kotlin coroutines: Kotlin flows.
+Flows are a data structure you didn't know, but you can't live without them once you know them.
 So, without further ado, let's dive into Kotlin Flows.

 ## 1. Setting the Stage